Alex-Logan/CMSE830_FS24_AlexLogan/Midterm/README.md

-# Refer to the Detailed_Instructions folder for more specific documentation.
+# Refer to the Detailed_Instructions folder for more specific documentation on Project Installation.

 This project aims to explore the relationship between anti-cancer peptides and their effectiveness in combating breast cancer.
 It focuses on two main aspects: identifying the primary factors contributing to breast cancer and assessing the efficacy of various peptides.
 The ultimate goal is to discover the most effective anti-cancer solutions by understanding the characteristics that make a peptide successful and how such peptides can influence cancerous cells for effective treatment.